 Harry Potter Party Decorations

-It’s super easy to recreate a Hogwarts style settings for your Harry Potter party.
+It's super easy to recreate a Hogwarts style settings for your Harry Potter party.
 Simply cover walls with this stone castle backdrop and top with this castle battlements border.
-These brilliant 9 pack of castle windows, stairways and torches can the be added, along with these official Harry Potter Hogwarts banners
+These brilliant 9 pack of castle windows, stairways and torches can the be added, along with these official Harry Potter Hogwarts banners.
+Decorate tables with LED candles and hang from the ceiling to recreate the floating candles at Hogwarts.
+If you close the curtains and just use candlelight this will create a great Harry Potter party atmosphere.
+Cover other surfaces such as shelves and mantelpieces with wizard animals such as snakes and owls.
+These authentic looking potion bottles and large cauldron will also look great on the tables.

 Harry Potter Party Fancy Dress

 Well the obvious costume is of course Harry Potter himself.
-Very easy to recreate with this Harry Potter robe, Gryffindor tie, glasses and wand and don’t forget Harry’s scar with this latex Harry Potter scar kit
+Very easy to recreate with this Harry Potter robe and glasses and don't forget Harry's scar with this latex Harry Potter scar kit.
+Or how about going as Ron with this ginger wig, Dumbledore with the long white wig and beard or Hagrid with this bushy brown beard?

 Harry Potter Party Food

-You may want to make gift bags for your guests with little trinkets if it is a child’s party.
-You could add a wand for each child and a small paper bag of jelly beans with a Bertie Bots Beans label would be a definate crowd pleaser
+You may want to make gift bags for your guests with little trinkets if it is a child's party.
+You could add a wand for each child and a small paper bag of jelly beans with a Bertie Bots Beans label would be a definite crowd pleaser.

 Harry Potter Party Games & Activities